![]() |

 A notion has gone the rounds that Islam

-was persecuted in Leaving aside that Muhammad was a Meccan and not a Bedouin: He
+that Muhammad was a Meccan and not a Bedouin:

 [Ataturk] did suppress the Muslim